Dr. No (film): James Bond

 While producers Broccoli and Saltzman originally sought Cary Grant for the role, they discarded the idea as Grant would be committed to only one feature film, and the producers decided to go after someone who could be part of a series.
+James Mason as Bond was discarded for similar reasons as he only wanted to do two films.
 Richard Johnson has claimed to have been the first choice of the director, but he turned it down because he already had a contract with MGM and was intending to leave.
-Another actor purported to have been considered for the role was Patrick McGoohan on the strength of his portrayal of spy John Drake in the television series Danger Man: McGoohan turned down the role.
+Another actor purported to have been considered for the role was Patrick McGoohan on the strength of his portrayal of spy John Drake in the television series Danger Man: McGoohan turned down the role on moral grounds as a Catholic.
 Another potential Bond included David Niven, who later played the character in the 1967 parody Casino Royale.
 Rod Taylor was also approached to screentest for the role, but he rejected the offer as he felt that the role was "beneath" him.

 There are several apocryphal stories as to whom Ian Fleming personally wanted.
 Reportedly, Fleming favoured actor Richard Todd.
 Fleming's stepson Paul Morgan claims that Fleming preferred Edward Underdown.
 In his autobiography When the Snow Melts, Cubby Broccoli said Roger Moore had been considered, but had been thought "too young, perhaps a shade too pretty".
 In his autobiography, My Word Is My Bond, Moore says he was never approached to play the role of Bond until 1972, for Live and Let Die.
 Moore appeared as Simon Templar on the television series The Saint, airing in the United Kingdom for the first time on 4 October 1962, only one day before the premiere of Dr. No.

 Ultimately, the producers turned to 31-year-old Sean Connery for five films.
 It is often reported that Connery won the role through a contest set up to "find James Bond".
 While this is untrue, the contest itself did exist, and six finalists were chosen and screen-tested by Broccoli, Saltzman and Fleming.
 The winner of the contest was a 28-year-old model named Peter Anthony, who, according to Broccoli, had a Gregory Peck quality, but proved unable to cope with the role.
 When Connery was invited to meet Broccoli and Saltzman he appeared scruffy and in unpressed clothes, but Connery "put on an act and it paid off" as he acted in the meeting with a macho, devil-may-care attitude.
 When he left, both Saltzman and Broccoli watched him through the window as he went to his car, both agreeing that he was the right man for Bond.
 After Connery was chosen, Terence Young took the actor to his tailor and hairdresser, and introduced him to the high life, restaurants, casinos and women of London.
 In the words of Bond writer Raymond Benson, Young educated the actor "in the ways of being dapper, witty, and above all, cool".
 The casting was announced on November 3, 1961.